-An ongoing request for support (and this could also be via the TSI) to have local CoPs all over Europe to embed the Paris declaration in our communities.
-The President of the European Commission will send a letter the week of April 19th to all the Mayors of Europe asking them to commit to the new Covenant of Mayors, which sets carbon neutrality as a horizon and insists on the necessary inclusion of all.
-Local CoPs are an ideal mechanism to achieve inclusion and therefore the opportunity should be there to request specific support in future calls for projects from DG REGIO (via the Structural Funds) or DG RTD (Horizon Europe).
+An ongoing request for support has been issued (and this could also be via the TSI) to empower local CoPs all over Europe in order to embed the Paris declaration in our communities.
+The President of the European Commission will send a letter in Spring 2021 to every Mayor in Europe asking them to commit to the new Covenant of Mayors, which sets carbon neutrality as a horizon and insists on the necessary inclusion of all.
+Local CoPs are an ideal mechanism to achieve inclusion and this should represent an opportunity to request specific support in future calls for projects from DG REGIO (via the Structural Funds) or DG RTD (Horizon Europe).

-An additional benefit is that the CoPs would provide an opportunity to move stimulus plans away from being investmentoriented by sector to a more multi-sector, territorial approach.
+An additional benefit is that the CoPs could move stimulus plans away from being investment- oriented by sector to a more multi-sector, territorial approach.
 Tools such as local IPCCs and climate budgets could be funded to provide communities with the skills and the right compass to make the right investment decisions, always following the 'Do No Significant Harm' principle.